Step 4: Full View

 Grounds

 The existing fossil-fueled co-generation facility approaches end of life.
 Stakeholders have expressed interest in eliminating the generator and replacing it with solar panels to reduce the organization's carbon footprint.
-Engineer A's analysis finds that the generator rebuild is cost-equivalent to the solar installation and provides superior reliability — particularly during extreme weather events when solar-without-storage cannot guarantee continuous supply and the utility grid may be stressed.
+Engineer A's analysis finds that the generator rebuild is cost-equivalent to the solar installation and provides superior reliability, particularly during extreme weather events when solar-without-storage cannot guarantee continuous supply and the utility grid may be stressed.

 Does Engineer A's ethical obligation extend to recommending further study before solar deployment, or is complete risk disclosure sufficient to fulfill the professional duty?

-Disclose Risk Without Recommending Study Disclose the rolling blackout risk fully in the board report and present the utility resource planner's assessment as the available evidence, without recommending further study, on the grounds that the board has sufficient information to make an informed decision and that recommending deferral substitutes engineering judgment for governance judgment
+O2 Disclose the rolling blackout risk fully in the board report and present the utility resource planner's assessment as the available evidence, without recommending further study, on the grounds that the board has sufficient information to make an informed decision and that recommending deferral substitutes engineering judgment for governance judgment

-Initiate Preliminary Study Before Board Meeting Recommend further study in the board report and simultaneously initiate a preliminary grid impact analysis with the utility resource planner before the board meeting, so that the further-study recommendation is accompanied by a concrete scope, timeline, and cost estimate that allows the board to evaluate deferral as a practical option rather than an open-ended delay
+O3 Recommend further study in the board report and simultaneously initiate a preliminary grid impact analysis with the utility resource planner before the board meeting, so that the further-study recommendation is accompanied by a concrete scope, timeline, and cost estimate that allows the board to evaluate deferral as a practical option rather than an open-ended delay

 The Proactive Risk Disclosure principle and the BER 16-5 analogy support recommending further study as a professionally responsible option when safety concerns about grid reliability remain unresolved.
 The Long-Term Public Welfare Non-Subordination obligation requires that public welfare not be subordinated to short-term sustainability gains.
 Competing: the Trustee Discretion and Deference principle preserves the board's ultimate decision-making authority, and recommending deferral may be perceived as substituting engineering judgment for governance judgment on matters of organizational strategy.